Yeamin-Talukder/CODEFORCES-PROBLEMS-ANALYZER/README.md

 <details>
   <summary> <h1><strong>INSTALLATION</strong></h1>  </summary>

-- First, open this [Sheet](https://docs.google.com/spreadsheets/d/1o12iyqbBP_a7j9gnzz_yDR8nf5B7gGAV4JTJ0Ij68lU/edit?gid=0#gid=0) and go to "File -> Make a Copy."
+- First, open this <a href="https://docs.google.com/spreadsheets/d/1o12iyqbBP_a7j9gnzz_yDR8nf5B7gGAV4JTJ0Ij68lU/edit?gid=0#gid=0" target="_blank">Sheet</a>
+ and go to "File -> Make a Copy."
 This will create a copy of the sheet in your Google Drive.
 - Scroll right in the sheet to find a segment called "Control Panel."
 This is the main part that controls the sheet data.

   - Fill in the Control Panel data as shown: